Ziwi01/proveasio/docs-web/docs/usage/40-vim.md

 Along with plugin updates would be good to run LunarVim updates also (see below)

-## Updates
+### Updates

 For plugin updates please see above.

-The recommended way is to update LunarVim using this repository.
+The recommended way is to update AstroNvim using this repository.

 Update everything (all software, config files etc.):